Hollyy24/BookOcean/README.md

 Welcome to **BookOcean**

-a website that helps you find  the prices of books from different book shops!
+A website that helps you find  the prices of books from different book shops!

 This project automatically crawls book data from online bookstores and helps users track book prices and get notified when prices change.